GeorgFCode/APEXResourceSuite/plugins/README.md

-# Diving Deep into APEX Plugins
+# Diving Deep into APEX Plugins: Enhancing Oracle APEX Development

-Oracle APEX (Application Express) is renowned for its robust, built-in features enabling developers to create intricate applications without the need for additional plugins.
-This "low code" development environment ensures applications are easily maintained, streamlined, and less prone to issues during upgrades.
+Oracle APEX (Application Express) stands out in the realm of application development for its robust set of built-in features.
+These features empower developers to create intricate and powerful applications without the need for additional plugins or extensive custom coding.
+APEX's reputation as a "low code" development environment is well-deserved, as it streamlines the application development process and makes applications easier to maintain.
+However, as versatile as APEX's built-in functionality is, there are scenarios where custom code and additional tools become essential.

 ## The Power of Built-In Functionality

-APEX's expansive built-in components cater to a plethora of user requirements.
-From intricate data processing using PL/SQL, customizing the user interface with CSS, to dynamic UI behaviours utilizing JavaScript or jQuery - APEX has it covered.
-Yet, the realm of custom code awaits, offering enhanced flexibility and tailor-made solutions.
+APEX's built-in components are indeed extensive and versatile.
+It caters to a wide range of user requirements, from handling complex data processing tasks using PL/SQL to customizing the user interface with CSS and implementing dynamic UI behaviors using JavaScript or jQuery.
+APEX offers an impressive toolkit for developers to work with, making it possible to create a variety of applications efficiently.

 ## When Custom Code Calls

-Even with APEX's comprehensive toolset, specific, complex requirements often necessitate the infusion of custom code.
-The first encounter with such a need might be addressed with a simple “copy and paste” of the code.
-Yet, as this need recurs across various pages, applications, or workspaces, the necessity for a more scalable, maintainable solution becomes apparent.
+Despite the comprehensiveness of APEX's built-in features, there are situations where specific, complex requirements demand the integration of custom code.
+Initially, developers might address these needs with a simple "copy and paste" of code snippets.
+However, as these requirements reoccur across different pages, applications, or workspaces, the need for a more scalable and maintainable solution becomes evident.

 ## The Advent of APEX Plugins

-This recurrent need for custom solutions heralds the entry of APEX plugins.
-These are not merely tools for code reuse but are instrumental in fortifying the application's adaptability, ensuring that enhancements and bug fixes are seamlessly integrated across all instances of the deployed code.
+This is where APEX plugins come into play.
+They are not just tools for code reuse; they are essential for fortifying an application's adaptability.
+APEX plugins ensure that enhancements and bug fixes can be seamlessly integrated across all instances of deployed code.
+They are the bridge between APEX's built-in features and the world of custom coding.

 ## The Journey from Ad-Hoc to Efficient

-The transition from handling custom code requirements on an ad-hoc basis to adopting APEX plugins is pivotal.
-It transforms the application development landscape from being reactive to proactive.
-Every recurrence of a custom code requirement no longer remains an isolated incident but is viewed as an opportunity to enhance the application’s architecture, making it more robust and scalable.
+Transitioning from addressing custom code requirements on an ad-hoc basis to adopting APEX plugins is a transformative step in application development.
+It shifts the development approach from being reactive to proactive.
+Each occurrence of a custom code requirement is no longer isolated but is seen as an opportunity to enhance the application's architecture, making it more robust and scalable.

 ## Embracing APEX Plugins

-In the world of APEX development, plugins herald a phase of evolution.
-It marks the progression from exclusively relying on built-in features to embracing a world where custom code and plugins coexist, each complementing the other.
-The plugins serve not just as repositories of reusable code but are embodiments of enhanced functionality, ready to be deployed, ensuring consistency, scalability, and ease of maintenance.
+In the dynamic landscape of APEX development, plugins represent a phase of evolution.
+It signifies the shift from exclusively relying on built-in features to embracing a world where custom code and plugins coexist harmoniously.
+Plugins are not mere repositories of reusable code; they are embodiments of enhanced functionality, ready to be seamlessly integrated into your applications.
+They bring consistency, scalability, and ease of maintenance to your development process.

-An **APEX Plugin** is a versatile Shared Component designed to amplify the functionality and versatility of your APEX applications.
-Each plugin is a self-contained bundle of attributes, codes, and optionally, file attachments, ready to be integrated into any number of application pages.
+An **APEX Plugin** is a versatile Shared Component meticulously designed to amplify the functionality and versatility of your APEX applications.
+Each plugin is a self-contained bundle of attributes, code, and, optionally, file attachments, ready to be effortlessly integrated into any number of application pages.
+By embracing APEX plugins, developers unlock new levels of efficiency, flexibility, and adaptability, ultimately elevating the quality and performance of their applications.

 ### Core Features